yoonsikp/beautiful-air/README.md

 ## Customizations
 The modular form of this project means that you can easily add or erase blocks of code from both `index.html` and `collect.py` and add any sensor of your choice.
 Duplicate a csv file, rename it, and change the header/labels.
 Add a url request, and add your new file to `collect.py`.
 Copy/edit a block from `index.html`, and change the url to your own.
 Use the humidity code block as a template for a single sensor plot, or the particulate matter one for multiple plots.

+## Troubleshooting
+If the charts aren't displaying properly, this could mean there are inconsistencies in the ordering for your time values.
+If the times aren't strictly increasing, highcharts runs into some problems.
+Run clean.py in the directory with your `.csv` files.